 Mea culpa!
 After learning that even famous writers experience rejection, I finally took responsibility for my failure.
 There are none so blind as those who will not see, they say.

 Renaissance

 Rejections be damned!
 Reflecting resilience-wise, I’ve grown from full-fat milksop to semi-skimmed sissy.
-It’s progress, but the Nobel Prize for literature may have to wait.
+It’s progress, but the Nobel Prize for Literature may have to wait.
 Now, where’s me quill?